feyziMojdeh/SustainableInvestment/README.md

 Then, I tried to connect more pieces together.

 ## Challenges
-* I had the following major challenges in the given assignment (mostly since it was my first using primevue/mock server):
+* I had the following major challenges in the given assignment (mostly since it was my first using primevue/mock server and Vitest):
     * Learning how to work with PrimeVue and PrimeVue chart.
     * Challengeing on applying filter on PrimeVue Data table
+    * Learning how to work with Vitest
     * Learning how to work with Json server and MSW
     * Coming up with a proper solution for working with multiple json file in json server